 Tour the town of Terlingua for a quick look around before heading a few miles down the road to Ghost Town Terlingua.
 The Ghost Town has a number of great photo opportunities and shows what life was like in a small town in the old West.
 Stop for lunch at one of the excellent restaurants in the town and pick up a few souvenirs.

 Plan to arrive at the Window just before sunset and enjoy the stunning views as the sun sets behind this famous rock formation.
-The 0.3-mile trail to the viewing platform is wheelchair accessible and a flat, easy walk.
-After watching the sunset head back to Chisos Basin for dinner at the lodge.
+The 0.3-mile trail to the viewing platform is a flat, easy walk.
+After watching the sunset, head back to Chisos Basin for dinner at the lodge.